Recovering from Generalized Anxiety Disorder in Hawaii

 Mindfulness Therapy

-Mindfulness Therapy, also known as Mindfulness-based Therapy and Mindfulness-based Interventions, can be used on it’s own or together with other therapies, primarily Acceptance and Commitment Therapy but also Cognitive Behavioral Therapy, to treat Generalized Anxiety Disorder.
+Mindfulness Therapy, also known as Mindfulness-based Therapy and Mindfulness-based Interventions, can be used on its own or together with other therapies, primarily Acceptance and Commitment Therapy but also Cognitive Behavioral Therapy, to treat Generalized Anxiety Disorder.
 Through mindfulness strategies, you learn how to be more present, more aware of yourself and your environment in the moment, and more accepting.
 This greater awareness and acceptance of your thoughts, emotions, and physical experiences in the present allows you to redirect overthinking about future events and unknowns that cause Generalized Anxiety Disorder.

 Solution-Focused Brief Therapy